gatsbyjs/gatsby/docs/tutorial/part-two/index.md

 ---
-title: Gatsby.js Tutorial Part Two
+title: Introduction to Using CSS in Gatsby
 typora-copy-images-to: ./
 ---